prismatic-io/prism-mcp/README.md

 ### Config

 Configuration location and methods vary slightly depending on the AI tool you are using, but the following is relatively standard.
-More specific instructions for Claude and Cursor are below.
+More specific instructions are below.

 Example setup: